Dewanbagi Pir: Early life and education

-Syed Mahbub-e-Khoda was born on 14 December 1949 at village Bahadurpur of Ashuganj in Brahmanbaria.
-His father was Syed Abdur Rashid and mother was Syeda Zobeda Khatun.
+Syed Mahbub-e-Khoda was born on 14 December 1949 at village Bahadurpur of No. 3 Durgapur Union of Ashuganj upazila in Brahmanbaria.
+His father was Syed Abdur Rashid Sarkar and mother was Syeda Zobeda Khatun.

 Mahbub-e-Khoda began his education at Sohagpur Primary School.
-He later attended Talshahar Karimiya Alia Madrasa, completing his fazil degree (equivalent to a bachelor’s degree) with distinction.
+He later attended Talshahar Karimiya Alia Madrasa, completing his fazil degree (equivalent to a bachelor’s degree) with distinction.'
 He served as Vice President of the Madrasa Students' Council throughout his time there.